slatedb/slatedb/docs/0001-manifest.md

 #### Two-Phase CAS Protocol

 A description of the two-phase CAS protocol is described in this section.
-There are operations to consider:
+These are the operations to consider:

 1. **Writes**: A process writes an object to object storage and fails if the object already exists.
 3. **Deletes**: A process deletes an object from object storage.